Dry Needling vs. Acupuncture: Differences & Similarities 2224

-This short-course is aimed at answering the distinct differences and similarities between traditional Chinese Medicine and Biomedical Acupuncture, also referred to as Trigger Point Dry Needling (TPDN).
-Items covered in this course include scope of practice, equipment needed, safety precautions, in addition to the most FAQs patients inquire in chiropractic offices when it comes to dry needling and acupuncture.
-It is based on the information provided that the creators of this course do, in fact, believe dry needling and acupuncture to be two separate interventions and should not be used interchangeably.
+This short course aims to explain the distinct differences and similarities between traditional Chinese Medicine and Biomedical Acupuncture, also referred to as Trigger Point Dry Needling (TPDN).
+Items covered in this course include the scope of practice, equipment needed, and safety precautions.
+In addition, it will discuss the most FAQs that patients inquire about in chiropractic offices when it comes to dry needling and acupuncture.
+It is based on the information provided that the creators of this course do believe dry needling and acupuncture to be two separate interventions and should not be used interchangeably.

 - Learners will be able to clearly define acupuncture and dry needling.

 - Learners will be able to articulate the difference and similarities of dry needling and acupuncture.